The Constitution of the Irish Society of Dentistry for Children

-- Any money paid out in the name of the society will be transferred from the society account or by cheque.
-The treasurer will instruct the bank which signatures can be accepted ( a minimum of 2 signatories in all cheques).
+- Any money paid out in the name of the society will be transferred from the Society account or by cheque.
+The treasurer will instruct the bank which signatures can be accepted.

-- A copy of the most recent annual statement of accounts will be presented at each AGM and will be made available to any member on request.
-Each annual statement of accounts will be audited by a competent person chosen by the committee, who is not a member of the committee, and this person will report directly to the AGM on the state of the accounts.
+- A copy of the most recent annual statement of accounts will be presented at each AGM by the treasurer and will be made available to any member on request.
+Each annual statement of accounts will be audited by another Committee member, and this person will report directly to the AGM on the state of the accounts.

-- It is the obligation and responsibility of National Members Society to pay annual dues payments to IAPD.
+- It is the obligation and responsibility of National Member Societies to pay membership fees to IAPD.
 The fee levied depends on the number of members.
 A National Member Society whose dues are two years in arrears must be notified of this in writing by the Secretary General of IAPD.
 If the National Member Society fails to meet their dues commitment, it shall be reported to the IAPD Board and Council.
 Unless there is an unusual circumstance, the Secretary General should recommend to Council that the National Member Society shall cease to be a member.
 Debts shall not be written off by the termination of membership.

-- The committee of the ISDC recognises the declining acceptance of cheques as a method of payment.
-Therefore, a Society debit card is necessary to facilitate payment by the ISDC for goods and services.
+- A Society debit card is necessary to facilitate payment by the ISDC for goods and services.
 The treasurer will be responsible for the safekeeping and use of the debit card.
-In order to obtain and use a debit card, the mandate on the society accounts must be changed from ‘any two’ to ‘any one’ of the account signatories to sign for transactions or changes to the account.
-The treasurer will continue to receive account statements on a monthly basis.
-These will also be reviewed each month by another committee member, who will be confirmed during the election of the committee at the AGM.
-This process aims to ensure probity in the usage of a debit card and will be reviewed on an annual basis or more frequently as the committee deems fit.
+In order to obtain and use a debit card, the mandate on the Society accounts indicates that ‘any one’ of the account signatories is approved to sign for transactions or changes to the account.
+The treasurer will continue to receive account statements at an appropriate frequency.
+The account statements will be made available by the treasurer for review by another Committee member at any time.
+This process will be reviewed on an annual basis or more frequently as the committee deems fit.